facebookresearch/habitat-challenge/README.md

 - **Success**: Did the agent navigate to an instance of the goal object?
 (Notice: *any* instance, regardless of distance from starting location.)
 - **Efficiency**: How efficient was the agent’s path compared to an optimal path?
 (Notice: optimal path = shortest path from the agent’s starting position to the *closest* instance of the target object category.)

 Concretely, an episode is deemed successful if on calling the STOP action, the agent is within 1.0m Euclidean distance from any instance of the target object category AND the object *can be viewed by an oracle* from that stopping position by turning the agent or looking up/down.
-Notice: we do NOT require the agent to be actually viewing the object at the stopping location, simply that the such oracle-visibility is possible without moving.
+Notice: we do NOT require the agent to be actually viewing the object at the stopping location, simply that such oracle-visibility is possible without moving.
 Why?
-Because we want participants to focus on *navigation* not object framing.
-In the larger goal of Embodied AI, the agent is navigating to an object instance in order to interact with is (say point at or manipulate an object).
+Because we want participants to focus on *navigation*, not object framing.
+In Embodied AI’s larger goal, the agent is navigating to an object instance to interact with it (say point at or manipulate an object).
 Oracle-visibility is our proxy for *‘the agent is close enough to interact with the object’*.

 ObjectNav-SPL is defined analogous to PointNav-SPL.
 The only key difference is that the shortest path is computed to the object instance closest to the agent start location.
-Thus, if an agent spawns very close to *‘chair1’* but stops at a distant *‘chair2’*, it will be achieve 100% success (because it found a *‘chair’*) but a fairly low SPL (because the agent path is much longer compared to the oracle path).
+Thus, if an agent spawns very close to *‘chair1’* but stops at a distant *‘chair2’*, it will achieve 100% success (because it found a *‘chair’*) but a fairly low SPL (because the agent path is much longer compared to the oracle path).

 ## Participation Guidelines

 Participate in the contest by registering on the [EvalAI challenge page](https://evalai.cloudcv.org/web/challenges/challenge-page/580/overview) and creating a team.
-Participants will upload docker containers with their agents that evaluated on a AWS GPU-enabled instance.
-Before pushing the submissions for remote evaluation, participants should test the submission docker locally to make sure it is working.
+Participants will upload docker containers with their agents that are evaluated on an AWS GPU-enabled instance.
+Before pushing the submissions for remote evaluation, participants should test the submission docker locally to ensure it is working.
 Instructions for training, local evaluation, and online submission are provided below.

-**[NEW]** For your convenience please check our [Habitat Challenge video tutorial](https://youtu.be/V7PXttmJ8EE?list=PLGywud_-HlCORC0c4uj97oppQrGiB6JNy) and [Colab step-by-step tutorial for this year](https://colab.research.google.com/gist/mathfac/8c9b97d7afef36e377f17d587c903ede).
+**[NEW]** For your convenience, please check our [Habitat Challenge video tutorial](https://youtu.be/V7PXttmJ8EE?list=PLGywud_-HlCORC0c4uj97oppQrGiB6JNy) and [Colab step-by-step tutorial for this year](https://colab.research.google.com/gist/mathfac/8c9b97d7afef36e377f17d587c903ede).

 ### Local Evaluation